m1robyndunstan/m1robyndunstan.github.io/_posts/2022-09-27-design-escape-room.md

 - The game should consist of 5 - 6 puzzles
 - The puzzles should be elementary school difficulty level so the kids can participate (and because the adults have never played an escape room)
-- I do not want to buy a bunch of locks or build a program to verify correct answers.
+- I do not want to buy a bunch of locks or type into a phone to verify the correct answer.
 Whether the answer is correct or not needs to be obvious from the puzzle itself.
 - Similar to the above, the materials to create the puzzles need to be easily available, either in my existing crafting supplies or printed from the computer.